-- Storage areas should be cool, dry, ventilated, well lit and away from direct heat and sunlight. - Keep appropriate chemical spill kits and fire extinguishers near storage areas. - Check that containers are sealed, capped and in good condition. - Keep the outside of the containers clean of chemical residue. - When storing chemicals on open shelves, always use sturdy shelves that are secured to the wall. - Do not store liquid chemicals above shoulder height. - Use secondary containment devices (i.e., chemical-resistant trays) where appropriate. - Place chemical, biological, or radiological materials in secondary containers to safely transport between labs or from the chemical stock room. - Do not store chemicals in the laboratory chemical hood, on the floor, in the aisles, in hallways, in areas of egress, or on the benchtop. - Store chemicals by compatibility not alphabetically! - Reference the compatibility chart below - Download the Chemical Reactivity Worksheet, a free software program from the Center for Chemical Process Safety, to your computer. - Designate a well-ventilated secure area for highly hazardous chemicals.
+- Storage areas should be cool, dry, ventilated, and away from direct heat and sunlight. - Keep appropriate chemical spill kits and fire extinguishers near storage areas. - Check that containers are sealed, capped, and in good condition. - Keep the outside of the containers clean of chemical residue. - When storing chemicals on open shelves, always use sturdy shelves that are secured to the wall. - Do not store liquid chemicals above shoulder height. - Use secondary containment devices (i.e., chemical-resistant trays) where appropriate. - Use bottle carriers when transporting chemicals. - Do not store chemicals in the laboratory chemical hood, on the floor, in the aisles, in hallways, in areas of egress, or on the benchtop. - Store chemicals by compatibility not alphabetically.
+Reference the compatibility chart below - Download the Chemical Reactivity Worksheet, a free software program from the Center for Chemical Process Safety, to your computer. - Designate a well-ventilated secure area for highly hazardous chemicals.